Skip to Content

 Generational Trauma: A Hand-Me-Down of Hurt

-Because the generation before us believed something heartbreaking: If they had to suffer to be beautiful, so did we.
+Because the generation before us believed something heartbreaking: They had to suffer to be beautiful, so did we.

 Boomers thought endurance was a rite of passage.
 Pain meant effort.
 Discomfort meant womanhood.
 My mom did it.
 So I did it.